Kuroneer/awm_kmodules/README.md

 # AWM Battery Widget

-**AWM Battery Widget** is a widget for AwesomeWM 4 that monitors the battery status through acpi.
+**AWM Battery Widget** is a widget for AwesomeWM 4 that monitors the battery status through upower.
 It hooks to the UPower DBus events.

 ```
 local my_modules = require("awm_kmodules")